Capitol Events Request

 2. Food and drink tables may not be set up in the area outside of the Auditorium.
 The only tables allowed in the area immediately outside the Auditorium are those holding registration materials or event information.

 3. Signage or decor in the area adjacent to the Auditorium must be freestanding and may not include lobbying or exhibit items.
 Balloons are not permitted inside the Capitol Building.
+Signage for wayfinding or other purposes may not be placed elsewhere in the Capitol.

 5. Nothing may be attached to the walls, surfaces, or furnishings inside the Auditorium or on the doors and walls outside of the Auditorium.